project-codeflare/ibm-ray-config/README.md

 ### Test and Usage
 Attention: to run multiple clusters under the same VPC, make sure their cluster names (`cluster_name` in the config file) are unique.

-To deploy a Ray cluster with the configuration created, please use the <a href="https://github.com/project-codeflare/gen2-connector"> Gen2-connector </a>.
+To deploy a Ray cluster with the configuration created, please use the <a href="https://github.com/project-codeflare/ibm-vpc-ray-connector"> ibm-vpc-ray-connector </a>.
 Follow the instructions via the provided link to test your configuration files.